platformsh/platformsh-docs/sites/friday/src/get-started/here/configure/_index.md

 ## Next steps

-The `project:init` CLI command will use your responses and some framework-detection logic to attempt to set some sane configuration for your project.
+The `project:init` CLI command uses your responses and some framework-detection logic to attempt to set some sane configuration for your project.
 Your project - like most projects - is unique, and this goal of a seamless first deployment may yet be incomplete at this stage.

-Have no fear! {{% vendor/name %}} provides a highly customizable configuration schema that can be adjusted for your particular package manager, environment variables, builds, deploys, workers, crons, and other requirements to get you full deployed.
+Have no fear! {{% vendor/name %}} provides a highly customizable configuration schema that can be adjusted for your particular package manager, environment variables, builds, deploys, workers, crons, and other requirements to get you fully deployed.

-The best place to start to start exploring what might still be needed are the language-specific configuration pages:
+To start exploring what might still be needed, see the following language-specific configuration pages:

 - [JavaScript/Node.js](/get-started/here/configure/nodejs)
 - [PHP](/get-started/here/configure/php)
 - [Python](/get-started/here/configure/python)

-With your deployment finished, you may have noticed that the resources allocated to the application and service containers of your project will have been set automatically, and perhaps rather conservatively:
+With your deployment finished, you may have noticed that the resources allocated to the application and service containers of your project have been set automatically:

 ```bash
   Opening environment